 6 Important Trends Impacting Supply Chain and Drug Pricing

-For most of 2020, the pharmaceutical supply chain has been stressed and overshadowed by the pandemic.
-Drug shortages, which earned a “Top 10” spot on its own, have been the main headliner.
-Most recently, the focus has shifted to being able to procure and manage the much-anticipated COVID vaccine.
-As more vaccines are approved, the challenges will only increase as more volume hits the market.
-Beyond the COVID vaccine, what else can we expect to see in 2021 related to the pharmaceutical supply chain and overall drug prices?
+For most of 2020, the pharmaceutical supply chain was stressed and overshadowed by the pandemic.
+Drug shortages have also been a main headliner.
+Hospital have been inundated with the need to provide timely vaccines to a growing number of patients while continuing to provide COVID-related and routine care.
+Beyond the COVID vaccine, what else can we expect to see through the rest of 2021 related to the pharmaceutical supply chain and overall drug prices?
 Here are a few thoughts.

 - Overall decrease in the buy-and-bill model: During the first few months of the pandemic, we saw a large decrease in buy-and-bill volume.
 This was driven by an overall decrease in services secondary to the pandemic and a move to home infusion services where a larger portion of utilization is shipped to the home infusion provider or the patient’s home from specialty pharmacies.
 While we expect the buy-and-bill model to recover from the lows that we saw at the beginning of the pandemic, we do not expect to see a full recovery.
 This is due to patient and payer preference for home infusion services and a continued push by payers to move away from buy-and-bill model to take advantage of lower cost sites of care.

 - Increase in spend on home infusion therapies: As outlined in #1, an increase in the use of home infusion services is likely here to stay.
 As a result, we expect an increase in therapies that are commonly used in this space.
 Additionally, we expect some providers to become more aggressive in the therapies they are willing to administer in the home setting, including biologics (specialty drugs) which are traditionally administered in infusion clinic settings.